Talcum Powder Lawsuit

 How Much Does It Cost?

 Experience, ethics, and grit.
-Our firm has never represented an insurance company or large corporation; that’s why our motto is “For the People” because we represent regular Americans who want to hold large companies accountable.
+Our firm’s motto is “For the People” because we represent regular Americans who want to hold large companies accountable.
 We battled Big Tobacco for years, winning $90 million in verdicts and settlements.

 We are trial lawyers who are not afraid to go up against big corporations, and we have the track record to prove it.

 What's the First Step in Filing a Lawsuit?

 Contact us immediately for a free case review.
 These lawsuits are time-sensitive, so it is crucial that you reach out to us as soon as possible to determine if you are eligible for compensation.